Sorry for the radio silence—can I offer you a jumpoff?

 It’s Friday!
 Beers: activate!

+The Samsung Serif has got me rethinking this.
 Why shouldn’t our televisions be as much a personal statement as the other furniture and appliances in our lives?
+There are many things we buy primarily based on aesthetics and when the technology has reached the point where the differences are almost invisible aesthetics remain the lasting differentiator.

 This Friday we’re exploring the weirdo conspiracy-underbelly of the internet.
 Strap on those foil hats!